 In popular culture, smoking and mental illness have long been intertwined, especially in movies and books depicting psychiatric hospitals.

 Sigmund Freud, the “father of psychoanalysis,” was a , averaging 20 cigars a day.
 He smoked up until his death, even after 33 operations for cancer of the mouth and jaw.

 Some studies have also found that smoking rates among practicing and training psychiatrists are higher than for other medical specialties.
 Psychiatrists are also less likely to help patients quit smoking.

 Historically, the culture of mental health facilities has even supported smoking by patients.

 “If you look back 20 years in the United States, cigarettes were handed out in inpatient units and sometimes given as rewards,” Joelle Ferron, PhD, an assistant professor of psychiatry at the Dartmouth Psychiatric Research Center, told Healthline.

 Some psychiatric hospitals requested free cigarettes from tobacco companies to hand out to long-term psychiatric patients.

-The tobacco industry also reinforced the mistaken belief that people with mental illness can use tobacco to self-medicate their symptoms.
+The also reinforced the mistaken belief that people with mental illness can use tobacco to self-medicate their symptoms.

 There are signs that the culture at mental health facilities is changing, but it still has a long way to go.